ssb22/css-generator/README.md

         new tab screen etc (so you might want to set a homepage); when navigating _within_ sites it should happen rarely if ever.
 (If reloading already-visited pages, clear the cache.)
+        At any rate, Chrome is likely to cope less well than other browsers with some sites' use of CSS priorities, because the CSS we insert does not have the extra privileges given it by other browsers.

 **Midori:** Before version 0.0.20, use Edit / Preferences / Behaviour /
 User Stylesheet.
 In later versions, go to Tools / Extensions (or